BigLNotation/parkinsons_pulse_service/README.md

-# parkinsons_pulse_service
+# Parkinson's Pulse Service
-backend service for parkinsons pulse
+The Backend service for parkinson's pulse